Old Main

 Why pursue an anthropology degree at North Central College?

-At North Central, you’ll join our fieldwork-intensive curriculum, studying a wide range of anthropological topics topics.
+At North Central, you’ll join our fieldwork-intensive curriculum, studying a wide range of anthropological topics.
 We facilitate hands-on learning and encourage work with dedicated faculty on individualized projects and a robust study abroad program.
 Anthropological skills can lead to graduate school and a wide range of rewarding careers in the public or private sector.

 IF YOU ARE INTERESTED IN